-Diversity and Equality -The Leader's Responsibility
+Diversity and Equality - The Leader's Responsibility

 Diversity refers to differences among people in terms such as gender, race, religion and sexual orientation.
 The Defence Forces is a diverse organisation by virtue of the society from which we recruit.
-As Ireland becomes more multicultural it is inevitable that the Defence Forces will mirror this trend.
-Leaders must respect the differences that diversity brings.
+As Ireland becomes increasingly more multicultural and diverse it is inevitable that the Defence Forces will mirror this trend.
+Leaders must respect the differences and embrace the benefits that diversity brings.
 Leaders must be familiar with Defence Forces Regulations and national equality legislation to ensure that individuals are not treated less favourably by virtue of their differences.
 While legislation provides a legal imperative, Defence Forces values provide the moral imperative for treating people with respect regardless of race, gender or sexual orientation.

 It is important that leaders understand what equality means and how equality principles should be applied.
 Equality does not simply mean that everyone should be treated the same.
-Real equality means treating people in such a way that the outcome for each person can be the same, that there are supports in place to make a 'level playing field' e.g. Defence Forces fitness testing.
+Real equality or equity means treating people in such a way that the outcome for each person can be the same, that there are supports in place to make a 'level playing field' e.g. Defence Forces fitness testing.